-Learning to save your own seeds years after year can REALLY save you money.
+Learning to save your own seeds year after year can really save you money.
 Buying all new seeds each season can be costly, especially if you have a large garden so anything that you can save yourself will add money to your pocket.
 Some easy seeds to save are sunflowers, beans, peas and okra.

 Collect Rain Water